 Holiday Inn Express Cardiff Airport

-We were attending a travel blogging conference in Cardiff City Football Club, the club is about 10 miles away from the hotel.
+We were attending a travel blogging conference at Cardiff City Football Club, the club is about 10 miles away from the hotel.
 We had the car with us and it took no more than 25 minutes to drive between the two.

 I managed to book two nights, including breakfast in an accessible room for less than £100.
 Every other hotel wanted over £100 a night for a non-accessible room.
 Granted, they were in the city centre but that didn’t matter to us.

 There were plenty of disabled parking spaces which you need in a busy hotel.
 Entrance to reception is through automatic doors and there are two lifts to take you to the upper floors.

 The hub of the hotel is called The Great Room, what this means is everything is situated in one big room including a bar, dining area, entertainment area, facilities room and of course reception.